 Britain used to be thought of as tolerant, willing to make fun of the pompously self-righteous and rightly appalled by sleaze.
 There were systems to deal with abuses – a Parliament to legislate against them, a free press to investigate and expose them and an independent judiciary to enforce transgressions through the courts.
 That no longer appears to be the case.
 Parliament is a shadow of the institution that used to be the model for all other democracies.
 Debate and scrutiny have been replaced by partisanship and a willingness to allow the executive to legislate unchallenged.
 Through its complete disregard for scrutiny and accountability, the Johnson administration is rapidly turning Take Back Control into full authoritarianism.
 That wasn’t on the side of any bus.

-In 2003 historian Laurence W. Britt suggested that there were 14 characteristics to fascist regimes.
-They were:
+In 2003 historian Laurence W. Britt suggested that there were 14 characteristics to fascist regimes:

 It may be a tad early to describe what we’re seeing as fascism, but there can be no denying the fact that the Johnson administration is displaying some of the above characteristics.
 What is the use of Union flags in political interviews and formal TV appearances, along with mottos and slogans like ‘Build Back Better’ if it is not the powerful and continuing nationalism, a ‘constant use of patriotic mottos, slogans, symbols, songs, and other paraphernalia.
 Flags are seen everywhere, as are flag symbols on clothing and in public displays.’?
 We haven’t seen any songs but you do begin to wonder.